HAL-guru/hal.guru/docs/installation/macos-and-linux.md

 - Primary installation location is in the `.halguru` directory in your home folder

 If any errors occur during installation, the script will display appropriate error messages and exit.

+See the [Experienced Users Guide](experiences-users.md) for more details.